 What Is a Staging Site?
-Why Do I Need One?
+How Do You Set One Up?

 Developing a website can involve a number of risks.
 For example, it’s never fun to make changes and realize that your live website has crashed.
 Fortunately, using a staging site can provide a safer environment for website development and innovation.